GDPR Privacy Notice

 Information Security & Technical and Organizational Measures

 Woodruff-Sawyer takes the privacy and security of individuals and their personal information very seriously and we take every reasonable measure and precaution to protect and secure the personal data that we process.
-We have robust information security policies and procedures in place to protect personal information from unauthorized access, alteration, disclosure or destruction and have several layers of security measures.
+We have information security policies and procedures in place to protect personal information from unauthorized access, alteration, disclosure or destruction and have several layers of security measures.

 GDPR Roles and Employees